Henry C. Segal: Career

 Segal has been teaching journalism at the University of Cincinnati.

 Segal worked as well at The Cincinnati Post, and as correspondent for The New York Times, part-time, for over three decades.

 Throughout his career, Segal was active as well, in community activities.

+Personal life

 His brother was, Robert E. Segal, Boston community leader and activist.

 His wife, Henriette, involved in philanthropic organization, died in 1954.
 Henry C Segal died in July 1985, in Cincinnati.